jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 // Display the DataFrame
 Display(subjectDataFrame);
 ```
 In the first 6 lignes, we select only Subject from the source data, remove duplicate and empty strings.
-We also add a column with a unique identifier - and we finally select the columns in the right order and properly sorted out.
-We obtain then a new data frame.
-We will deal with reinjecting the ID later.
+We also add a column with a unique identifier - and we finally select the columns in the correct order and properly sorted out.
+We obtain a new data frame.
+We will deal with reinjecting the ID later, after exporting all our dimensions.

+**Note that**, like PySpark (Python for Spark), we can chain our call: each method (*Select()*, *Filter()* returns a data frame object, so we can work directly on that output).

 Let's do the same procedure here with Actors.
-This dataset (found [here](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets)) has 2 columns with the principal female and male actors.
+This dataset has 2 columns with the principal female and male actors.
 The idea here is to extract all these actors into a separate data frame with a unique ID.
 We will also need a link data frame to tell which movie has which actors.
 Below the tables to represent the final model we want:

 * **Actors**